 If you don’t currently have a termite problem, you’ll need to decide whether to take preventive steps.
 We believe the best way to save money and minimize pesticide usage is to not treat your house unless there is evidence of active infestation.
 The relatively minor damage likely to occur before an infestation is discovered—assuming you’re reasonably conscientious about inspection—does not justify the cost of treatment.
 (Still, preventive treatment during construction of a new house or an addition is a good idea.)
 However, some companies we have surveyed believe preventive treatment is appropriate at least for houses that have not been treated in a number of years, show no evidence of having been treated in the past, or are located in areas where termites are prevalent.

-If a company’s inspection discovers a termite problem, be skeptical.
-If the service provides an estimate and proposes to proceed with treatment, have the company state—in writing—whether it has found evidence of an active infestation.
+If a company discovers a termite problem, be skeptical.
+And if it gives an estimate and proposes to proceed with treatment, have it state—in writing—whether it has found evidence of active infestation.
 If so, obtain inspections and estimates from at least two additional companies before going ahead with treatment.
-Many homeowners who have had treatment recommended by a service told us they later found that there was no active infestation.
-In some cases, the companies had show evidence of termite damage but failed to explain that it had happened—and the infestation was successfully eliminated—years earlier.
+Many homeowners who have had treatment recommended told us they later found that there was no active infestation.
+In some cases, the companies had shown evidence of termite damage but failed to explain that it had happened—and the infestation was successfully eliminated—years earlier.
 When challenged, companies may justify their actions by claiming that the treatment is preventive.
 That’s a reasonable option, but only if you know that’s what you are buying.

 Another reason to get second and third opinions: Companies charge drastically different prices to solve the same infestations.
-To treat a small infestation, companies quoted prices ranging from $585 to $1,950 to one of our undercover shoppers.
+To treat a small infestation, companies gave our undercover shoppers prices ranging from less than $600 to more than $2,000.

-Another issue is what to do after getting a barrier treatment.
-Companies typically include a one-year guarantee against further infestations in the initial price.
-If evidence of re-infestation is discovered, the guarantee obligates the company to re-treat.
+After getting a barrier treatment, companies typically include a one-year guarantee against further infestations in the initial price.
+If a reinfestation is discovered, the company must retreat.
 Some pest control services’ guarantees also oblige them to repair any structural damage that occurs after the initial treatment.
 The company must return to your home for a checkup a year after the treatment and whenever you detect evidence of termite activity.
-Many companies encourage you to pay an annual fee to extend your guarantee, typically 10 percent to 12 percent of the initial treatment charge, but some charge a fixed annual fee regardless of the initial charge.
+Many companies encourage you to pay an annual fee to extend your guarantee, typically 10 to 12 percent of the initial treatment charge, but some charge a fixed annual fee regardless of the initial charge.